smoeding/puppet-insserv_override/README.md

 * `required_start`: The names of the facilities that must be available before this facility can be started.
 Can be a string or an array.

-* `required_stop`: The names of the facilities that must be still be available when this facility is stopped.
+* `required_stop`: The names of the facilities that must still be available when this facility is stopped.
 Can be a string or an array.

 * `should_start`: Facilities which should be available during startup of this facility.
 Can be a string or an array.